 - RCA: RCA has an inner pin that carries the audio signal and an outer shield that acts as the ground/shield/signal return wire.

-As we can see from the above examples, audio connector with more than 2 connections are not necessarily capable or carrying balanced microphone audio.
+As we can see from the above examples, audio connectors with more than 2 connections are not necessarily capable of carrying balanced microphone audio.
 In fact, most aren’t wired to do so.

 Understanding Balanced Audio